MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ### Configure Python environment and install dependencies

-For the list of required dependencies and how to install them, please go to [requirements.txt](requirements.txt) and follow the instructions *carefully*.
+For the list of required dependencies and how to install them, please go to [install_dependencies.md](install_dependencies.md) and follow the instructions *carefully*.

 The pipeline requires two Python libraries (numpy, pyyaml), as well as samtools, bcftools, htslib (see https://www.htslib.org/) and MMSeqs2 (https://github.com/soedinglab/MMseqs2).
 All must be simlinked in `/usr/bin` or exported to PATH.